grif-bandito/grif-bandito.github.io/projects/Archiver_82.md

 This is not something I was expecting, though through some light research I found that with these business class mini PC's Like the M910Q, Wireless was an optinal configure to order feature when buying from factory.
 I suppose this makes sense, it's both more secure and cost effective for a company to have it running wired.

 Luckily from working on Ghost, I have an Ethernet cable and dongle for my Lenovo laptop.
-Easy fix, I just ran an Ethernet cable from the Think Center to my RJ45 to USB dongle for my Lenovo laptop, configured a static IP and boom, we have internet on the Think Center.
+Easy fix, I just ran an Ethernet cable from the Think Center to my RJ45 to USB dongle for my Lenovo laptop, configured a static IP and boom, we have internet on the ThinkCentre.
 This network bridge has been a pretty solid fix, though I will definitely need a more independent solution for getting my Think Center on the net.